LiruJ/LegoBattlesMapTool/README.md

 This tool is only intended for creating freeplay maps.
 There is no functionality for creating campaign maps, as the tool cannot export triggers or handle the complex mission system of Lego Battles.
 This may be added in future releases.

-Currently, only the king tileset is supported.
-It takes time to create the tileset data within Tiled, but it is planned to add the Mars and Pirate tilesets in future updates.
 ## Usage
 This tool has two modes.
 The first is the unpacking mode, which extracts and processes assets from the Lego Battles ROM file and creates a folder with both the extracted assets and some basic Tiled files.
 The second mode is the processor, which takes a Tiled File (.tmx) and generates a .map file that can be patched into the ROM.
 Read on for more detailed instructions for each mode.